f0rmIdabel/SolarMCRT/README.md

     * Total destroyed packets, total_destroyed (nλ)
     * Total scatterings, total_scatterings (nλ)

-The get the radiation field in units of intensity, you need to multiply it by the intensity_per_packet variable.
+To get the radiation field in units of intensity, you need to multiply it by the intensity_per_packet variable.
 All output is collected in the file *output.h5* in the out/ directory.
 For one wavelength in a ~500x500x450 atmosphere with no cut-offs, this will be around 2 GBs of data.